MixanSrb/MixanCMD/README.md

 - Basic variables
 - Secret?!

-The .exe file is made for windows only if you are on MacOS or Linux you have to compile the .cpp file yourself.
-There is plenty of tutorials on how to do it and its pretty simple.

 Anyways this all started as me just learning random C++ coding but then it became something bigger than I expected.
 I would like to thank you for downloading and using MixanCMD
 - MixanSrb